The name Portsmouth Baroque Choir was adopted on 9th February 1981

 The choir had previously been known as Drayton Choral Society, originally formed of members of Drayton Methodist Church.
 We now rehearse in Portsmouth and attract members from all over southern Hampshire and West Sussex.

 The choir’s repertoire also goes back to the Renaissance period and forward to the present day.
 From the later 18th and 19th centuries we have performed Masses and other works by Haydn and Mozart, including Haydn’s Creation and Seven Last Words from the Cross, and Mozart’s Requiem and Litaniae Lauretanae.
-From the 20th century we have sung works by Benjamin Britten, Zoltán Kodály and Gerald Finzi.
+From the 20th century we have sung works by Benjamin Britten, Hubert Parry, Zoltán Kodály and Gerald Finzi.
 We also include in our programming works by living composers like John Rutter, Morton Lauridsen, Humphrey Clucas and Jonathan Dove; besides others specially written for the choir by, for instance, our President Ian Schofield.

 Occasionally we have joined with other choirs, combining in 2013 with both the Emsworth-based Renaissance Choir and Portsmouth Cathedral Choir to perform Thomas Tallis’s extraordinary 40-part motet Spem in Alium.